MirelAlex/ReMarks/README.md

 > - In this project `<virtual-environment-name>` is called _venv_, so you can call it however you want!
 > - Also, python interpreter version used was Python 3.9.0!

+## Clone the repo

+First clone the repository in a new folder or in `remarksApp` folder created before then create there the virtual environment so the structure would look like this:

+├── remarksApp
+    ├── `build`
+    │   ├── remarks.pkg
+    │   ├── remarks.exe.manifest
+    │   ├── ...
+    ├── `dist`
+    │   ├── remarks.exe
+    ├── `venv`
+    │   ├── Include
+    │   ├── Lib
+    │   │   ├── site-packages
+    │   ├── Scripts
+    │   │   ├── activate.bat
+    │   │   ├── ...
+    │   ├── pyvenv.cfg
+    ├── `README.md` ----------> This file
+    ├── `icon.png`
+    ├── `requirements.txt`
+    ├── `remarks.py`
+    └── `.gitignore`

 ## Activate python virtual environment

 To activate the venv go to root folder of the project and run the activation script created before: